Geography

 Careers – Travel agent, journalist, environmentalist, volcanologist, researcher, climatologist, aid worker, public servant, politician, charity worker, banker, statistician.

-Employability links – Equips students to analyse evidence and produce balanced arguments.
-Supports written and oral communication skills to deliver a balanced argument.
+Employability links – Students are equipped with the skill to analyse evidence and produce balanced arguments.
+This develops their written and oral communication skills to deliver a balanced argument.

 How will I be assessed?